 Whooping cough (pertussis)

 Whooping cough is an infectious disease caused by bacteria.
-The disease can put severe stress on the body and is lengthy.
-Not only children, but increasingly also adolescents and adults are affected.
-A vaccination prevents especially severe complications of the disease.
+The disease can put severe stress on the body and lasts a long time.
+It affects adolescents and adults as well as children.
+Vaccination prevents particularly severe complications of the disease.
 Booster vaccinations are required at regular intervals.

 At a glance

-• Whooping cough is caused by bacteria of the Bordetella species and is highly infectious.
+• Whooping cough is mainly caused by Bordetella pertussis bacteria and is highly contagious.

 • It is characterized by severe fits of coughing that typically involve gasping and wheezing.

-• Treatment with antibiotics can only slow the progression and ease the symptoms if it starts very early on.
+• Treatment with antibiotics can only slow the progression and ease the symptoms if it is started very early on.

 • People who have already had whooping cough can develop it again years later.
-The vaccination does not offer lifelong protection.
+Even vaccination does not offer lifelong protection.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.